New Animation Project

 Cancel: Closes the New Animation panel.

-Ok: Creates a new document and creates and configures the timeline with the preferred settings.
+Ok: Creates a new document and generates a timeline with the preferred settings.

 + ⇧ New Animation Project with default settings